Public transport challenges and technology-assisted accessibility for visually impaired elderly residents in urban environments: Methodology

-Kernel density estimation (KDE), pioneered by \citet{Rosenblatt1956} and \citet{Parzen1962}, is a nonparametric method that is useful when assumptions about the underlying probability distribution cannot easily be made \citep{Silverman1986}.
-We use vehicle data to analyse city-wide usage, with vehicle coordinates assigned to their nearest stop and the cumulative number of vehicle positions representing usage intensity.
+Kernel density estimation (KDE) is a nonparametric method that is useful when assumptions about the underlying probability distribution cannot easily be made \citep{Rosenblatt1956, Parzen1962}.
+We use vehicle data to analyse city-wide usage, with coordinates assigned to their nearest stop and the cumulative number of positions representing usage intensity.
 We make use of a bivariate kernel function to estimate the density of vehicle stop activity $\hat{f}(x,y)$ at a given point $(x,y)$,